 Additionally, there are consequences for respondents who provide no reasons, or insufficient reasons, for withholding the whole or part of the claim:

 As expressly provided for in section 77 of the BIF Act, if a payment schedule is not issued within time, the full amount becomes due and owing on the due date for the progress payment.
+Therefore, it is important that any period specified under a construction contract to provide a payment schedule is not inconsistent with the 15 business day requirement in the BIF Act.

 For section 78 of the BIF Act, if the respondent provides a payment schedule which schedules an amount for payment, the respondent is required to pay the scheduled amount by the due date for payment.

-In either of these scenarios, section 78 of the BIF Act provides 3 options for the claimant if the respondent fails to make payment of the amount owed by the due date for payment.
+In either of these scenarios, section 78 of the BIF Act provides three options for the claimant if the respondent fails to make payment of the amount owed by the due date for payment.
 They can either:

 Prior to commencing court proceedings to recover unpaid portions of the amount owed, the claimant must first give a ‘warning notice’ under section 99 of the BIF Act.
 The warning notice must: